munificent/craftinginterpreters/book/introduction.md

 an even stronger C programmer.
 That's useful given how many language implementations are written in C: Lua, CPython, and Ruby's MRI, to name a few.

-Our C interpreter, <span name="clox">clox</span>, forces us to implement ourselves all the things Java gave us for free.
+In our C interpreter, <span name="clox">clox</span>, we are forced to implement for ourselves all the things Java gave us for free.
 We'll write our own dynamic array and hash table.
 We'll decide how objects are represented in memory, and build a garbage collector to reclaim it.